Swing Out Sister: Beautiful Mess (2008)

-Late 2005 saw Swing Out Sister return to their studio in London to commence recording of their new album.
+Late 2005 saw Swing Out Sister return to its studio in London to commence recording of their new album.
 The band planned on making a second tour of America in 2006, but due to recording commitments it had to be cancelled.
 In 2006, they composed incidental music for the ITV1 drama The Outsiders, which featured Nigel Harman.
 August 2007 saw a new single, "Secret Love", co-written by Morgan Fisher.

-The new album from the band was entitled Beautiful Mess and was released by the Japanese record company Avex on 27 February 2008.
+The new album from the band was titled Beautiful Mess and was released by the Japanese record company Avex on 27 February 2008.
 The title is taken from one of the tracks on the album.
 Prior to its release in late December 2007, two other tracks were made available for download: "Butterfly" and "Something Every Day".
 The album was released in the UK in August 2008 and in the U.S. in May 2009, reaching the Top 5 on the Jazz Album chart in the US.